-The DEHCR respects this constitutional policy of local control, and therefore cannot directly intervene to remove barriers to affordable housing that results from a local ordinance's imposition of regulations or fees.
-The DEHCR and other state agencies do work to ameliorate barriers to affordable housing in several ways, including:
+DEHCR respects this constitutional policy of local control, and therefore cannot directly intervene to remove barriers to affordable housing that results from a local ordinance's imposition of regulations or fees.
+DEHCR and other state agencies work to ameliorate barriers to affordable housing in several ways, including:

 - Support for the WIHousingSearch.org website.
-This free online resource provides Wisconsin individuals and families a searchable database of statewide affordable rental housing. - The DEHCR works to improve the stock of affordable housing in non-entitlement jurisdictions through its state- and federally-funded housing programs. - The Wisconsin Housing and Economic Development Authority's (WHEDA) Low-Income Housing Tax Credit (LIHTC) program offers a reduction in tax liability to property owners and private investors to encourage the development of affordable rental housing.
+This free online resource provides Wisconsin individuals and families a searchable database of statewide affordable rental housing. - DEHCR works to improve the stock of affordable housing in non-entitlement jurisdictions through its state- and federally-funded housing programs. - The Wisconsin Housing and Economic Development Authority's (WHEDA) Low-Income Housing Tax Credit (LIHTC) program offers a reduction in tax liability to property owners and private investors to encourage the development of affordable rental housing. - WHEDA's administration of the Housing Trust Fund provides additional housing units for extremely low income persons or families in Wisconsin.